Table of Contents

 - If Monit is continually sending high CPU warnings throughout the day every day, then you should scale up.

-- If you’re consistently above 50% CPU utilization, then it’s a good idea to scale up.
+- If you’re consistently above 50% CPU utilization, scaling up is a good idea.

-If you’re seeing CPU spikes at specific times, then this may be due to lots of backups taking place at the same time.
+If you’re seeing CPU spikes at specific times, this may be due to lots of backups taking place set to take place at the same time.
 You may be able to reduce these warnings by spreading out your backup times.

 - If Monit is continually sending high RAM warnings throughout the day every day, then you should scale up.